-We have a running series on the Republican candidates for the GOP nomination for President for the 2012 Election.
+We have a running series here on The Niche on the Republican candidates including Rick Perry for the GOP nomination for President for the 2012 Election.

 I blogged about Romney here, Huntsman here, and talked about Tex Guv Perry’s own stem cell transplant here.
 I also discussed the Republican field more generally in my podcast which you can listen to here or on iTunes.